 Other locations to see when cruising the Danube to Hungary

 The Danube River is Europe’s second longest river.
 It winds across the continent, through many great cities and countries.
 Cruisers visiting Hungary can also have the option to visit a number of these cities on their river voyages.
-Here, we’ve listed a few of the most prominent cities along the Danube.
+Here, we’ve listed a few of the most prominent cities to see when you river cruise Hungary.

 - Vienna, Austria.
 The historic home of famous composer Ludwig van Beethoven, Vienna is the capital of Austria and still a hub for classical music.